joshbegley/nyt-latest/README.md

 **Tracking Attacks in the Vance-Walz Debate**\
-`See how the candidates used their speaking time to discuss the issues or criticize their opponent.`\
+`See how the vice presidential candidates used their speaking time to discuss the issues or criticize their opponent.`\
 https://nytimes.com/interactive/2024/10/01/us/elections/vance-walz-attacks-vp-debate.html

 **Olivia Nuzzi, Reporter Linked to R.F.K.
 Jr., Accuses Ex-Fiancé of Harassment**\